EvoluxBR/front-end-test/README.md

 ## The second task, displaying the numbers in the UI

 - Use React to display the list (both the phone number and their cost).
+- The default amount of numbers per page will be 100.
+You decide if the user gets to change this value or not.
+- The data is paginated. the user needs to be able to navigate between pages (going to the next and to the previous is enough).
 - Use Redux to manage the application state.
+- The UI should not allow the user to perform actions that wouldn't work.
+I.E.: The 'previous page' button should be disabled if the page being displayed is the first one.
+- The UI should not allow the user to perform actions that would cancel an ongoing API request.

 ## What will be evaluted in the test

 - Your ability to write modern and idiomatic Javascript
 - Your ability to mock API endpoints
 - Your ability to solve problems with logic (by implementing the dynamic data mock)
-- Your ability to sync the UI state with the application state (what happens to the UI when the data is being fetched?)
+- Your ability to sync the UI state with the application state
 - Your general ability with CSS.